LGBTQ rights in São Paulo: Proposed restrictions on pride parades

-LGBTQ life
+Life conditions

 Cultural expression

-According to the Guinness World Records, the São Paulo Gay Pride Parade is the world's largest LGBTQ Pride celebration, with 4 million people in 2009.
 In 2007, in its eleventh edition, the São Paulo Gay Pride Parade broke its own record as the biggest parade in the world and attracted 3.5 million people.
+According to the Guinness World Records, the event is the world's largest LGBTQ Pride celebration, with 4 million people in 2009.

 Rights advocacy

-SOMOS, an LGBTQ rights organization, was established in 1980 in São Paulo, at the same time as Gay Group of Bahia was established in Bahia.
+SOMOS, an LGBTQ rights organization, was established in 1978 in São Paulo.
+Grupo de Ação Lésbica-Feminista was founded in São Paulo in 1981.

 Homophobia

 In 2005, the Latin American Center of Human Rights in Sexuality (Clam) interviewed participants in the São Paulo Gay Pride Parade and found that 65% of their respondents had experienced hate speech and/or suffered physical aggression.

 The Richarlyson affair occurred in which a judge was brought before the Justice Council of São Paulo for stating in court that soccer is a "virile, masculine sport and not a homosexual one."
 However, afterwards the same judge apologized and afterwards decided to annul the decision he wrote.